AustralianSynchrotron/pdviper/docs/installation.rst

 Example 6.
 Mac OSX installation (recommended)
 ---------------------------------------------

 #.
-Visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, choose a distribution, download and install it according to the instructions.
-Note, `EPDFree <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencencies listed above.
+Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the EPD Free Python installer and the PDViPeR .zip package for Mac OSX.
+You may wish to visit the `Enthought website <http://www.enthought.com/products/epd.php>`_, directly, and choose one of Enthought's other Python distributions.
+Note, `EPD Free <http://www.enthought.com/products/epd_free.php>`_ satisfies the dependencies listed above.
 #.
-Visit the `PDViPeR download page <http://www.synchrotron.org.au/pdviper>`_ and follow the instructions to obtain the package.
+Run the epd_free-\*.dmg installer to install EPD Free.
 #.
 Move the .zip package to the Applications folder.
 #.
 Double click the Application .zip package to unpack it the first time.
 #.
 Now you can double click the package to start PDViPeR.